Published Jun 18, 2024

 Risk factors for PAD include:

-• Chronic conditions: Those with type 2 diabetes, chronic kidney disease, blood clotting conditions such as thrombocytosis, high blood pressure, or high cholesterol, are more likely to develop PAD.
+• Chronic conditions: Those with type 2 diabetes, chronic kidney disease, blood clotting conditions such as thrombocytosis, high blood pressure, or high cholesterol (high blood cholesterol), are more likely to develop PAD.

 • Family history: Those with a family history of PAD, heart disease, stroke, etc. are predisposed to develop PAD.